 while she gives birth - particularly for the mother.

-I'm sure you'll get enthusiastic support from the imbecile, but then
+I'm sure you'll get enthusiastic support from the imbecileSince he knows the colour of my skin, I quite doubt it ;)

 On Tuesday, November 10, 2020 at 8:13:36 AM UTC+4, Mike Holmans wrote: